bright/new-www/_posts/2017-11-05-http-request-logging-in-node.md

 }
 ```

-In order to remove the repetition when logging these things, let's introduce a wrapper for the Console API that automatically prepends all the messages with all the relevant metadata, always in the same way, to ensure our logs are both readable for humans and processable by the machines.
+In order to remove the repetition while logging these things, let's introduce a wrapper for the Console API that automatically prepends all the messages with all the relevant metadata, always in the same way, to ensure our logs are both readable for humans and processable by the machines.

 ```typescript
 export interface Logger {